CryptoHawaii-com/pepecoin-Dockerfiles/README.md

 https://www.youtube.com/watch?v=yOjFrc1UXTc&feature=youtu.be

-What you need to do:
+What you need to do (general overview):

 1. Wallet - create master node - IP of your node:29387
 2. Fund the received address with 15,000 coins (it may or may not charge you) it'll be live after 15 confirmations.